 - The Joseph Burke Studentship (1993) for a student of Theology.

 Klingner Scholarship (St Peter's Eastern Hill)

-Founded in 1975, this scholarship worth $8,000 for 2018 supports members of the St Peter’s Guild of Servers or “other suitable candidates” in training for Holy Orders.
-The recipient will be expected to provide children and youth ministry support at St Peter’s Eastern Hill during the year, for example, by means of a placement.
+Founded in 1975, this scholarship worth $8,000 for 2018 supports members of the St Peter’s Guild of Servers or “other suitable candidates” in training for Holy Orders through Trinity College.
+The recipient will be expected to connect with and contribute to St Peter’s Eastern Hill during the year, for example, by means of a placement.

-Please see further details on the Klingner Scholarship Application Form 2017.
-[NOTE: Application for 2017 have closed]
+Please see further details on the Klingner Scholarship Application Form 2018.
+Applications for the 2018 scholarship close on 31 October 2017.